 Extension.
-Current coaches who previously earned first aid and/or CPR/AED certification through a course from a NYSED-approved provider, and whose certification expires between March 1, 2020 and November 30, 2020, will have the certification expiration date extended to November 30, 2020.
-If opportunities for in-person certification courses are not available by November 30th, the Department will revisit the extension and provide a new expiration date.
+Current coaches who previously earned first aid and/or CPR/AED certification through a course from a NYSED-approved provider, and whose certification expires between March 1, 2020 and April 30, 2021, will have the certification expiration date extended to April 30, 2021.
+If opportunities for inperson certification courses are not available by April 30th, the Department will revisit the extension and provide a new expiration date.
 Coaches who earned first aid and/or CPR/AED certification through NYSED-approved courses offered by a national provider would not have the certification expiration date extended by NYSED, and must update their first aid and/or CPR/AED certification per certifying agency requirements.
 For coaches who earned first aid and/or CPR/AED certification through American Red Cross course(s), possible certificate extensions are described on the American Red Cross COVID-19 Guidance webpage.

 Online Content.
 For first aid and/or CPR/AED certification courses from a NYSED-approved provider, the content can continue to be taught either online and/or in-person.
-However, candidates must demonstrate their (psychomotor) skills to earn first aid and/or CPR/AED certification.
-Candidates who complete NYSED-approved first aid and/or CPR/AED certification courses offered by a national provider must complete their first aid and/or CPR/AED certification per certifying agency requirements.
-[See NYSED June 23, 2020 MEMO in Attachments]
+However, candidates must demonstrate their (psychomotor) skills in-person to earn first aid and/or CPR/AED certification.
+Candidates who complete NYSED-approved first aid and/or CPR/AED certification courses offered by a national provider must complete their first aid and/or CPR/AED certification per certifying agency requirements."
+[See NYSED December 8, 2020 MEMO in Attachments]